Indirect Gaussian Graph Learning beyond Gaussianity: Generalized Indirect Dependency Learning

 where $c=1.345 \sigma$ is recommended and $\sigma$ is some robust estimate of the standard deviation of errors.
 Tukey's bisquare is

 where $c = 4.685 \sigma$ is recommended.
 Hampel's three-part $\psi$ is

 where $a/(c-b)$ is often at $1/2$.
-It is worth mentioning that both Tukey's and Hampel's $\psi$s are redescending, meaning that the associated loss functions are non-convex, which can be just as well accommodated by iGGL.
+It is worth mentioning that to bound the influence of outliers, both Tukey's $\psi$ and Hampel's $\psi$ are designed to be redescending, meaning that the associated loss functions are non-convex, which can be just as well accommodated by iGGL.

-\paragraph{Some classification losses} The {Huberized hinge loss} \citep{rosset2007piecewise} can be used in support vector machines to reduce the misclassification error
+\paragraph*{Some classification losses.} The {Huberized hinge loss} \citep{rosset2007piecewise} can be used in support vector machines to reduce the misclassification error

 where $y=\pm 1$ and $c$ is a parameter often taking value $1$.
+Savage loss, ${l}(\theta, y) = (1+e^{2y\theta})^{-2} $, is widely used in boosting \citep{Hamed2009} and its gradient has Lipschitz constant $0.62$.
 Another interesting Lorenz loss \citep{Barbu2016} takes the form of

-Lorenz loss is more resistant to mislabeled samples than \eqref{HuberHinge}.
+Savage loss and Lorenz loss are more resistant to mislabeled samples than \eqref{HuberHinge}.
 Clearly, these losses are not associated with distributions.